Money in the Bank (2021)

-The 2021 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 12th annual Money in the Bank and took place on July 18, 2021, at Dickies Arena in Fort Worth, Texas, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-This was the first Money in the Bank to livestream on Peacock and the first Money in the Bank event to take place in the state of Texas.
+The 2021 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 12th annual Money in the Bank event and took place on July 18, 2021, at Dickies Arena in Fort Worth, Texas.
+The event centered on the Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.

-During the height of the COVID-19 pandemic from March 2020 to July 2021, WWE had presented their shows behind closed doors, first from the WWE Performance Center, then moving in August 2020 to a bio-secure bubble called the WWE ThunderDome (excluding WrestleMania 37 in April 2021, which was the company's first major event to have live ticketed fans since the pandemic began).
-With declining cases and the availability of vaccines, WWE left the ThunderDome and returned to a live touring schedule in mid-July 2021, marking Money in the Bank as the first WWE PPV with a full crowd, and the first PPV held outside of the state of Florida since Elimination Chamber in March 2020.
+During the height of the COVID-19 pandemic from March 2020 to July 2021, WWE had presented its shows behind closed doors, first from the WWE Performance Center in Orlando, Florida, then moving in August 2020 to a bio-secure bubble called the WWE ThunderDome, hosted at three different venues in the U.S. state of Florida, excluding WrestleMania 37 in April 2021, which was the company's first major event to have live ticketed fans since the pandemic began, although to a limited capacity.
+With declining cases and the availability of vaccines, WWE left the ThunderDome and returned to a live touring schedule in mid-July 2021, beginning with Friday Night SmackDown two days prior to Money in the Bank.
+As a result, this was the company's first PPV and livestreaming event held with a full capacity crowd and no COVID restrictions.
+It was also the first such event held outside of Florida since Elimination Chamber in March 2020, and subsequently the first Money in the Bank to take place in the state of Texas.
+This was also the first Money in the Bank event to livestream on Peacock in the United States after the shutdown of the American version of the WWE Network in April.